How do you find the road to success in your art? By that I mean, how do you find the way of creating art that brings you the most joy?

 I was looking for patterns.

-Like the shortcuts I know that can take you many years to discover.
-(I may say more about these another time.)
+Like learning the shortcuts that took me many years to discover.
+(I will say more about these in another post.)

-As you might expect there were a number of areas where people were having trouble.
+As you might expect there were a number of areas where my subscribers were struggling.

-But far and away the largest group of emails centered around the topic of simplifying.
+But far and away the largest group of emails centered around the topic of feeling overwhelmed and frustrated by trying to draw or paint every little detail in your subject.

 "I really would like to learn how to simplify my paintings and drawings; otherwise I end up trying to put everything in without discrimination or choice."